Why should I upgrade my web browser?

 People made the move to CDs and to MP3s because they provided better sound, were more convenient, and eventually a majority of artists stopped releasing cassette tapes, instead only releasing CDs.

 Just like making the move from the cassette tape to CD or MP3, updating your current web browser may be a difficult decision to make.
 In addition, at many organizations, the choice of software may be out of your hands.
-(Ohlone College employees can inquire about a browser upgrade for their office computer by placing a Helpdesk request.)
+(Ohlone College employees can inquire about a browser upgrade for their office computer by placing an ITS Service Desk request.)

 However, if you do have control over what software you are using, you should consider upgrading your browser.
 Doing so will improve your web experience, enabling you to use and view sites as their creators intended.